michielnijenhuis/phprefactor/README.md

-# Rector PHP Refactoring Extension
+# PHP Refactoring Extension

-A VS Code extension that provides seamless integration with [Rector](https://github.com/rectorphp/rector), the powerful PHP refactoring tool.
-This extension enables progressive refactoring of PHP codebases by allowing you to run Rector on individual files, directories, or entire workspaces directly from VS Code.
+A VS Code extension that provides seamless integration with PHPCSFixer and [Rector](https://github.com/rectorphp/rector), the powerful PHP refactoring tool.
+This extension enables progressive refactoring of PHP codebases by allowing you to run PHPCSFixer Rector on individual files, directories, or entire workspaces directly from VS Code.

 ## Features

-✨ **Progressive Refactoring**: Run Rector on specific files or directories instead of the entire codebase 🔧 **Intelligent Configuration**: Auto-generate Rector config from VS Code settings or use custom config files 📦 **Auto-Installation**: Install Rector globally if not available 🎯 **Context Menu Integration**: Right-click on files and folders to run Rector 🔍 **Dry Run Support**: Preview changes before applying them 📊 **Progress Tracking**: Visual progress indicators and detailed output logs 🔄 **Git Integration**: Automatically open diff view after refactoring
+✨ **Progressive Refactoring**: Run PHPCSFixer and/or Rector on specific files or directories instead of the entire codebase 🔧 **Intelligent Configuration**: Auto-generate config files from VS Code settings or use custom config files 📦 **Auto-Installation**: Install PHPCSFixer and/or Rector globally if not available 🎯 **Context Menu Integration**: Right-click on files and folders to run PHPCSFixer and/or Rector 🔍 **Dry Run Support**: Preview changes before applying them 📊 **Progress Tracking**: Visual progress indicators and detailed output logs 🔄 **Git Integration**: Automatically open diff view after refactoring